starverte/steel/readme.txt

 == Changelog ==

+= 1.1.6 =
+* Fixed `run.js` to avoid conflict with new Audio List feature in WordPress 3.9
+* Fixed columns shortcode to reflect Bootstrap integration
+* Added transitions to Slides module
+* New Navigation Menu widget

+For more details, check out https://github.com/starverte/steel/pull/125

 = 1.1.4 =
 * Simplified editor in Slides
 * Removed templates and integrated new Flint action hooks